pulp-platform/pulp-sdk/README.md

 ## Getting started

-These instructions were developed using a fresh Ubuntu 18.04 Bionic Beaver 64-Bit virtual machine from https://www.osboxes.org/ubuntu/#ubuntu-1804-info
+These instructions were developed using a fresh Ubuntu 18.04 Bionic Beaver 64-Bit.

 The following packages needed to be installed: